Mebendazole: Drug interactions

 Carbamazepine and phenytoin lower serum levels of mebendazole.
 Cimetidine does not appreciably raise serum mebendazole (in contrast to the similar drug albendazole), consistent with its poor systemic absorption.

 Stevens–Johnson syndrome and the more severe toxic epidermal necrolysis can occur when mebendazole is combined with high doses of metronidazole.

 Mechanism

-Mebendazole works by effectively inhibiting the formation of microtubules via binding to the colchicine binding site of β-tubulin, thereby blocking polymerisation of tubulin dimers in intestinal cells of parasites.
-Disruption of cytoplasmic microtubules leads to blocking the uptake of glucose and other nutrients, resulting in the gradual immobilization and eventual death of the helminths.
+Mebendazole works by effectively inhibiting the formation of microtubules via binding to the colchicine binding site of β-tubulin, thereby blocking polymerization of tubulin dimers in intestinal cells of parasites.
+Administration of mebendazole results in the gradual immobilization and eventual death of the helminths.
+The primary mechanism of action appears to be the disruption of cytoplasmic microtubules.
+Effects of benzimidazoles like mebendazole on helminths include disruption of acetylcholinesterase secretion, inhibition of fumarate reductase and active glucose transport, uncoupling of oxidative phosphorylation and other metabolic perturbations.

 Poor absorption in the digestive tract makes mebendazole an efficient drug for treating intestinal parasitic infections with limited adverse effects.
-However mebendazole has an impact on mammalian cells, mostly by inhibiting polymeration of tubulin dimers, thereby disrupting essential microtubule structures such as mitotic spindle.
-Disassembly of the mitotic spindle then leads to apoptosis mediated via dephosphorylation of Bcl-2 which allows pro-apoptotic protein Bax to dimerize and initiate programmed cell death.
+However, mebendazole has an impact on mammalian cells, mostly by inhibiting polymerization of tubulin dimers, thereby disrupting essential microtubule structures such as mitotic spindle.
+Disassembly of the mitotic spindle then leads to apoptosis mediated via dephosphorylation of BCL-2 which allows pro-apoptotic protein BAX to dimerize and initiate programmed cell death.

+Mebendazole has also been shown to have an effect on many different cancer cell lines.
+Since it can inhibit tubulin polymerization, it has a lethal effect on cancer cells.
+There have been studies in vitro and in vivo (mouse models) that show mebendazole targets various important cell processes that are crucial to cancer survival and proliferation.
+When these pathways are inhibited it can lead to apoptosis in these cancer cells.